Is a term that looks at the hardening of certain arteries

-Caused by plaques that builds up in the vessels
+This condition is caused by plaques that build up in the vessels.

 Complications include: